kmr-ankitt/Myshell/README.md

 # Myshell

-Myshell is a minimal shell for unix systems (made just for fun).
+Myshell is a minimal shell for Linux systems (made just for fun).
 This can perform any linux opertions.

 ## Prerequisite

 - **Go** must be installed in your system.

+## Why

+Just wanted to learn something new.

 ## Installation